dojo/docs/dojox/grid/EnhancedGrid.rst

               'rowSelector': '20px'},
             document.createElement('div'));

-          //append the new grid to the div dojo.byId("gridDiv").appendChild(grid.domNode);
+          /*append the new grid to the div*/ dojo.byId("gridDiv").appendChild(grid.domNode);